- NEW ZEALAND PACIFIC STUDIO HISTORY -

 In mid-2013, curator, writer and arts manager Jodie Dalgleish began to work with the New Zealand Pacific Studio Board to help build a new sustainable model, complete with a organisational plan and marketing plan: these have guided the growth of the centre.
 She worked in a voluntary capacity for over a year.

-As we enter the year of 2017, NZ Pacific Studio is currently searching for an arts patron/philanthropist to assist NZPS to continue as a residency centre, as the property owners (Kay Flavell and Wairarapa residents Ian Dewes and Lynette Dewes) of Normandell, the base of the residency, no longer live near the centre.
+NZ Pacific Studio is currently searching for an arts patron/philanthropist to assist NZPS to continue as a residency centre, as the property owners (Kay Flavell and Wairarapa residents Ian Dewes and Lynette Dewes) of Normandell, the base of the residency, no longer live near the centre.

 A registered charity, NZPS also continues to seek sponsors, supporters, volunteers, and donors to enable the Centre to continue to enrich the lives of others.
 In the year 2016, for example, NZPS artists led free activities with about 500 children across the Wairarapa, from Eketahuna to Gladstone.